“You’re not trying to make me feel guilty, are you?” Brian Tracy – world’s leading personal development coach.

 Note: if you feel that your personal safety or someone else’s is threatened, skip this article and go directly to the authorities.

 I have been on the receiving end of a manipulative relationship more times than I care to admit.
-As a consequence of all the disappointments and failures that resulted from being the target of emotional manipulation, I’ve since became an avid reader of self help books and psychological articles.
+As a consequence of all the disappointments and failures that resulted from being the target of emotional manipulation, I’ve since become an avid reader of self-help books and psychological articles.
 It was one of the first times when I really stood up for myself and tried to understand what makes a manipulator tick and how to prevent him or her from having any power over me.

 If you want to learn how to outsmart a manipulator, you first need to know what makes a person a manipulator and then how to easily recognize those traits in someone.

 A manipulator is a person that uses tries to use you to influence the following:

 - to gain control at work or in a relationship

 - to make you into a scapegoat

 - to reap the benefits off of your hard work